Industries That Can Benefit: Janitorial Services August 31, 2016 – Posted in: Air Movers, Blog, Industrial – Tags

 Another critical factor when choosing a janitorial air mover is determining how long it will take to complete the drying process and whether or not the air mover will work in the space you need it to dry.
 The type of air mover will have a direct impact on the drying time.
 There are three basic air mover types:

 - Centrifugal: The most commonly used type, centrifugal air movers, features a fan that blows air directly onto the area.
 The most effective centrifugal floor dryers have two- or three-speed settings.
-The lower settings work best for floor drying, while a higher setting is more effective when drying wet carpets.
+The lower settings work for floor drying, while a higher setting is more effective when drying wet carpets.

 - Axial: Axial air movers tend to produce higher volumes of airflow, and are typically capable of producing two to three times more airflow than a centrifugal air mover produces.
 Industrial axial air movers are typically used for drying wet carpets, walls, and other large areas.
 They are also well suited for drying corners and other hard-to-reach areas due to their maneuverability.

 - Compact: Compact air movers are the perfect solution for reaching small spaces, or for use in areas where you need less conspicuous equipment due to foot traffic.
 Compact air movers have a powerful ¼ horsepower motor, so they still have the drying power you need while also being slightly quieter than a centrifugal air mover.

-For best results, most janitorial equipment experts recommend starting with centrifugal systems, while using axial and compact units to target small and hard-to-reach areas.
+For results, most janitorial equipment experts recommend starting with centrifugal systems, while using axial and compact units to target small and hard-to-reach areas.
 Regardless of which drying system is used, it is important to implement the air movers while the floor or carpet is being cleaned (Find out more about industrial air movers here).

 Contact Aer Industries to Learn More About the Effective Use of Janitorial Air Movers

 Aer Industries is your headquarters for Solaire® air dryers and other top-quality industrial drying equipment.
-Contact us online or call us at 855.345.3555 for more information about choosing and using the best products for your janitorial service.
+Contact us online or call us at 855.345.3555 for more information about choosing and using the products for your janitorial service.